 Connect the charger to its power source.
 If using a portable charger, connect the charger cable to the vehicle.

-Sit in the approved operator position, turn the start switch ON, select a direction, and slowly press the throttle pedal.
+Stand in the operator position, turn the start switch ON, select a direction, and slowly press the treadle.

 • The vehicle should not operate.

 Disconnect the charger and wait 1 minute.